connor11528/how-companies-hire/README.md

 <a target="_blank" href="https://blog.intercom.com/how-we-hire-engineers-part-1/">How we hire engineers, part 1: Our screener</a>

-<atarget="_blank"  href="https://blog.intercom.com/how-we-hire-engineers-part-2-culture-contribution/">How we hire engineers, part 2: culture contribution</a>
+<a target="_blank"  href="https://blog.intercom.com/how-we-hire-engineers-part-2-culture-contribution/">How we hire engineers, part 2: culture contribution</a>

 </br>
 </br>